 TDEE Calculator

-Find your Total Daily Energy Expenditure (TDEE) to understand your maintenance calories and set effective diet goals.
+Identify your Total Daily Energy Expenditure (TDEE) to discover your exact maintenance calorie needs.

 Your Estimated Energy Expenditure